SquireOfSoftware/fit_car/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Fit Car

+I am currently holding all my logbook information in my phone via a propriatary note app on my Android phone.

+This project represents my attempt at trying to make an open source version of a log book but instead of an app for the web.

+This is a react app.
+Most of the work is in learning and unpacking CSS rules and properties and seeing how they play with the ever growing landscape of the web.

+Take note that there are no real tests because I just wanted to see how far I could express the idea before the motivation weaned.

-### `yarn start`
+## `yarn start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\